slviajero/tinybasic/MANUAL.md

 ### Setting system properties with SET

 SET is a two argument function setting system property.
 Please look into the hardware section of the manual for more information.
+Most but not all settings are properties of the runtime environment.

 Example: